augustinh22/msc_markdown/source/05_Discussion.md

 ## Transferability
 - can similar evidence be generated in other parts of the world?
 - with other data/sensors?
-- other spatial resolutions or temporal acqusition frequencies?
+- other spatial resolutions or temporal acquisition frequencies?
 - other kinds of semantic enrichment?
 - knowledge-based vs. sample-based algorithms